It’s Time for a Colonoscopy if You’ve Turned 45

 Even among people 50 and older, about a third haven’t been getting regularly screened.

 It’s possible to screen for signs of colorectal cancer in other ways.
 You can have your stool checked for blood every year.
-A procedure called flexible sigmoidoscopy could be a first step, followed by colonoscopy only if precancerous polyps are detected so they can be removed.
+A procedure called flexible sigmoidoscopy could be a first step, followed by colonoscopy only if precancerous polyps are detected and need to be removed.

-The U.S. Preventive Services Task Force still recommends that adults ages 76 to 85 should be screened based on individual considerations, and that routine screening stop after 85.
+The USPSTF still recommends that adults ages 76 to 85 should be screened based on individual considerations, and that routine screening stop after 85.

 How to lower your risk of colorectal cancer